t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

   * Processes: Device Initialize Protocol (DI), Transfer Ownership Protocol 0 (TO0), Transfer Ownership Protocol 1 (TO1), Transfer Ownership Protocol 2 (TO2)
   * Beliefs imparted to the device after protocol execution: When the device is powered on, and all TO protocols run, the device figures out by contacting with the rendezvous server, who the owner is, authenticate with the owner.
 At this point the rendezvous server, and owner are able to authenticate the device.

-## Enrollment over Secure Transport (EST)

-Enrollment over Secure Transport (EST) {{RFC7030}} defines a profile of Certificate Management over CMS (CMC) {{RFC5272}}.
-EST relies on Hypertext Transfer Protocol (HTTP) and Transport Layer Security (TLS) for exchanging CMC messages and allows client devices to obtain client certificates and associated Certification Authority (CA) certificates.
-A companion specification for using EST over secure CoAP has also been standardized {{RFC9148}}.
-EST assumes that some initial information is already distributed so that EST client and servers can perform mutual authentication before continuing with protocol. {{RFC7030}} further defines "Bootstrap Distribution of CA Certificates" which allows minimally configured EST clients to obtain initial trust anchors.
-It relies on human users to verify information such as the CA certificate "fingerprint" received over the unauthenticated TLS connection setup.
-After successful completion of this bootstrapping step, clients can proceed to the enrollment step during which they obtain client certificates and associated CA certificates.

-EST has the following characteristics:

-  * Terms: Bootstrapping, enrollment, initialization, configuration.
-  * Players: Administrator, Client, Device, Manufacturer, Owner, Peer, Server, User
-  * Initial beliefs assumed in the device: There is a process of distribution of initial information which provides both the EST client and server with the information for the EST client and server to perform mutual authentication as well as for authorization.
-  * Processes: Distribution of Certificates, Bootstrap, Enrollment
-  * Beliefs imparted to the device after protocol execution: The EST enrollment process is designed to make establishing automated certificate issuing from a trustworthy CA as simple as possible.
-After the processe have finished, the device is able to automatically renew its certificates through re-enrollment as it has a trust relation with the ESP server.

 ## Bootstrapping Remote Secure Key Infrastructures (BRSKI)